FarhantheNoob/ZoomClone/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-This project is on Zoom meeting application.
+This project is based on Zoom meeting application.
 It is written on dart language using Flutter, and Firebase for local Database.

 Jitsi_Meet library has been used to implement the functions of a meeting.
-This library contains functions like: Voice call (through mic), video_call, chatting option, screen_recording, raising hand, etc.
+This library contains functions like: Voice_call, video_call, chatting option, screen_recording, raising hand, etc.

-Once the user logs in using google email id, he is directed to either create his own meeting or join someone's meeting using meeting ID created from jitsi_meet library.
+Once the user logs in with google email id, he is directed to either create his own meeting or join someone's meeting using meeting ID created from jitsi_meet library.